 In 1981 I was injured in a road accident caused by a young drunken driver and had to stop work for many months.
 Whilst I was recovering from my injuries, I went to live in college at the University of New England and obtained a Bachelor of Music and Arts majoring in music composition and performance and English Literature and a Dip.
 Ed.

 I was called home to nurse my mother through the last eighteen month’s of her life so was unable to take many students during this time and have left Sydney for the country again.

 In Lithgow I taught piano part time and renovated an old house and let it as a short-term holiday rental.

 When my eldest son came to live with me he was very ill and so I moved up to the Central coast to be near to my other family members.
 Now he has died I want to start teaching again either via the internet or from home.

 esl (english) lessons closeby?
 Here's a selection of tutor listings that you can check out.

-Superprof can also suggest oral comprehension - english lessons to help you.
+Superprof can also help you with written comprehension - english lessons.

-Taking written expression - english lessons has never been easier: you're going to learn new skills.
+Taking written expression - english lessons has never been easier!

 |at their place||at your place||by webcam|